Based on the recently discontinued Fit subcompact, the HR-V has a versatile, cargo-friendly rear seat that flips up or folds down flat and low.

 The front seats are short on support, however.

-Available premium features include heated leather seats, a sunroof, and keyless entry.
+Available features include heated leather seats, a sunroof, and keyless entry.

-The EX is the best choice because it comes with advanced safety features and Android Auto and Apple CarPlay compatibility.
+The EX is the better choice because it comes with active safety features and Android Auto and Apple CarPlay compatibility.